EliaTogni/Univault/Classes/Simulation.md

 -------------------------------------------------------------

 ##### Hypergeometric Random Variable
 $N$ blue balls $+ M$ not blue balls.
 What is the number of blue balls that i get by drawing $n$ of them from the urn?
+This experiment cannot be seen as a Bernoulli experiment due to the fact that trials are not identical anymore.

 -------------------------------------------------------------